Shubh18s/python-project-setup/README.md

 ### Usage

-To set up a new project, run the make init command with two variables: PROJECT_NAME and PACKAGES.
+1. Clone and place the Makefile in the folder you want to setup your new project.

-Windows - Use Git-bash
+2. To set up a new project, run the make init command with two variables: PROJECT_NAME and PACKAGES.

-Command Syntax:
+  #### Command Syntax:

   `make new-project PROJECT_NAME=<your_project_name> PACKAGES="<list_of_packages>"

 - For Windows users, please use Git Bash or a similar Unix-like terminal.